sphinx-doc/sphinx/doc/man/sphinx-build.rst

 .. option:: -v, --verbose

-   Increase verbosity (loglevel).
+   Increase verbosity (log-level).
 This option can be given up to three times to get more debug logging output.
 It implies :option:`-T`.

    .. versionadded:: 1.2